Best Crypto Cards in Turkey (2026)

 Mobile payments: Apple Pay and Google Pay are supported at major retailers and growing rapidly.
 Papara and Tosla are popular Turkish fintech wallets but are bank-linked and do not support crypto card funding.
 BKM Express handles domestic online payments (bank-only, not compatible with international crypto cards).

 Cash vs card: While card acceptance is strong in cities, smaller shops in the Grand Bazaar, Spice Bazaar, and rural Anatolian towns still prefer cash.
 Most kebabcis in tourist areas accept cards, but neighborhood lokantasis and smaller esnaf (tradespeople) may not.
-Antalya, Bodrum, and other tourist destinations have near-universal card acceptance.
+Antalya, Bodrum, and other tourist destinations have full card acceptance.

 Online shopping: Major Turkish e-commerce platforms (Trendyol, Hepsiburada, N11) accept Visa/Mastercard.
 International sites (Amazon.com.tr, AliExpress) also work with crypto cards.
 This is where FX savings stack: buying imported goods priced in USD/EUR through a 0% FX card saves 2-3.5% versus a Turkish bank card.